kkirstein/proglang-playground/README.md

 [Racket](http://racket-lang.org/) is a Scheme dialect with emphasis on teaching computer science.
 It features the definition and usage of new programming language variants.
 Its infrastructure contains a large number of packages for different application areas.
 DrRacket is a multi-platform developement environment.
 This might enable the usage of Racket also for other disciplines besides education.

+# Ruby

+[Ruby](https://www.ruby-lang.org) is a general purpose interpreted programming language with an expressive syntax.
+It is well known for the Rails web application framework.

 # Rust

 [Rust](https://www.rust-lang.org) is a statically typed programming language with good support for multithreading.
 It features a concept of variable ownership to prevent data races, deadlocks, etc.